Azerbaijan

 - Education And Learning Styles

 - Education is highly valued, with a strong emphasis on science and technology.
-Learning is often teacher-centered, with respect for authority in the classroom.
+Learning is often teacher-centered, with respect for authority.

 - Learning Styles

-- Azerbaijani students typically engage in rote learning, though there is a growing emphasis on critical thinking and problem-solving skills.
+- Memorization and rote learning are common, though there is a growing emphasis on critical thinking and problem-solving skills.

 - Parental Engagement